openxla/stablehlo/docs/spec.md

 * `LE`: `compareQuietLessEqual`.
 * `LT`: `compareQuietLess`.

-For floating-point element types and `compare_type = TOTALORDER`, the op uses the combination of `totalOrder` and `compareQuietEqual` operations from IEEE-754.
+For floating-point element types with `compare_type = TOTALORDER`, the op uses the combination of `totalOrder` and `compareQuietEqual` operations from IEEE-754.
 This feature appears to be unused, so in the future we are planning to remove it ([#584](https://github.com/openxla/stablehlo/issues/584)).